matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-### 2. Not making instance variables as private and final
+### 2. Not making instance variables as private and final.

 ```java
 public final class Person {